-Our common units are traded on the New York Stock Exchange under the symbol "DPM."
+Our common units are listed for trading on the New York Stock Exchange, or the NYSE, under the symbol "DPM".

-Investing in our common units involves a high degree of risk.
-Limited partnerships are inherently different than corporations.
-Please read "Risk Factors" referred to on page 4 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein before you make an investment in our securities.
+Investing in our common units involves risks.
+Limited partnerships are inherently different from corporations.
+You should carefully consider the risk factors described under "Risk Factors" beginning on page 5 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein, before you make an investment in our common units.